Justin Weeks artist information :

 – Justin Weeks, Artist

 Justin Weeks was originally one of the youngest artists to the Fairfax Gallery, his work has immediately proved popular with gallery clients and his paintings are going from strength to strength.
-Justin’s works has sold out when represented by the Fairfax Gallery in London, New York, Hong Kong & Singapore and has become a firm favourite with clients.
+Justin’s works have sold out when represented by the Fairfax Gallery in London, New York, Hong Kong & Singapore and have become a firm favourite with clients.

 Justin Weeks wins prestigious Artspan purchase prize at November 2012, ING Discerning Eye Awards., London and in the 2015 awards.